huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Spider-Man
 - [ ] Howard the Duck
 - [x] Conan the Barbarian

-#### Which of the following is one of the names used to describe Daenerys Targaryen in "Games of Thrones"?

-- [ ] Sister of Dragons
-- [x] Mother of Dragons
-- [ ] Cousin of Dragons

 #### Which rock star plays Jareth in "Labyrinth"?